Campaigning Wraps Up In Portugal Snap Vote With Right Ahead - UrduPoint

 That scenario would make it a kingmaker in a new parliament and add momentum to Europe's swing to the populist right.

-Angela Loureiro, a 51-year-old lawyer, brought her 16-year-old daughter to an AD street rally in Lisbon's upscale Alvalade neighbourhood.
+Angela Loureiro, a 51-year-old lawyer, brought her 16-year-old daughter to an AD street rally near a fruit and vegetable market in Lisbon's upscale Alvalade neighbourhood.

 "I am tired of these incompetent people who have governed us.
 It is unthinkable that this country has regressed in eight years," she told AFP as other AD supporters waved orange party flags around her.

-The election, Portugal's second in two years, was called after Socialist leader Antonio Costa, 62, resigned in November following an influence peddling probe that involved a search of his official residence and the arrest of his chief of staff.
+The election was called after Socialist leader Antonio Costa, 62, resigned in November following an influence peddling probe that involved a search of his official residence and the arrest of his chief of staff.

 Costa himself has not been accused of any crime but he decided not to run again.